holepunchto/brittle/README.md

 BRITTLE_COVERAGE=false brittle test.js
 ```
 ### Coverage
-If the `--coverage` flag is set, brittle will output the coverage summary as a table at the end of execution and generate a json coverage report in the coverage output directory (configurable using `--coverage-dir`).
+If the `--coverage` flag is set, brittle will output the coverage summary as a table at the end of execution and generate a json coverage report in the coverage output directory (configurable using `--cov-dir`).

 The coverage output directory will contain a `coverage-final.json` file which contains an istanbul json coverage report and a `v8-coverage.json` file which contains the raw v8 coverage data.